EugeneGitonga/Business-Startups-Profit-Algo/README.md

 # Multilinear-Regression-Project

+## Contribute Code

+Contributions are most welcome, whether you’ve fixed a bug or introduced a new feature.
+I welcome pull requests!
+(If you’d like to make a larger change and check with me first, you can do so via (https://www.linkedin.com/in/eugene-gitonga-b29730163/).

 ## INTRODUCTION

 * This dataset (50 Startups dataset) has data collected from New York, California and Florida about 50 business Startups “17 in each state”.
 The variables used in the dataset are Profit, R&D spending, Administration Spending, and Marketing Spending.